brunoliveira8/loris/README.md

 # Loris
-The micro-web framework for the simplest people.
+The micro web-framework for the simplest people.

 Goals:
   - Practicing Python.